phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.import_model.md

 * `model` (string, optional): the name of the model to be attached to the Bundle.
 If not provided, the model will be adopted from the tags in the file.
+* `overwrite` (bool, optional, default=False): overwrite the existing entry if it exists.
+* `return_changes` (bool, optional, default=False): whether to include
+    changed/removed parameters in the returned ParameterSet, including the removed parameters due to `overwrite`.

 Returns
 -----------